R v Kirby; Ex parte Boilermakers' Society of Australia

 R v Kirby; Ex parte Boilermakers' Society of Australia, known as the Boilermakers' Case, was a 1956 decision of the High Court of Australia which considered the powers of the Commonwealth Court of Conciliation and Arbitration to punish the Boilermakers' Society of Australia, a union which had disobeyed the orders of that court in relation to an industrial dispute between boilermakers and their employer body, the Metal Trades Employers' Association.

 The High Court held that the judicial power of the Commonwealth could not be vested in a tribunal that also exercised non-judicial functions.
 It is a major case dealing with the separation of powers in Australian law.

 Background

 Separation of powers

 The High Court had consistently held that the judicial power of the Commonwealth could not be exercised by any body except a court established under Chapter III of the Constitution or a state court invested with federal jurisdiction.
 This was because the separation of judicial and other powers was a fundamental principle of the Constitution.

 The High Court had held that the separation of powers did not prevent a federal court or federal judge from discharging other functions.
-Latham CJ stated that:Thus, in my opinion, it is not possible to rely upon any doctrine of absolute separation of powers for the purpose of establishing a universal proposition that no court or person who discharges Federal judicial functions can lawfully discharge any other function which has been entrusted to him by statute.
-This proposition, however, does not involve the further proposition that any powers or duties, of any description whatsoever, may be conferred or imposed upon Federal courts or Federal judges.
-If a power or duty were in its nature such as to be inconsistent with the co-existence of judicial power, it might well be held that a statutory provision purporting to confer or impose such a power or duty could not stand with the creation of the judicial tribunal or the appointment of a person to act as a member of it.
+Chief Justice Latham stated that: